radj307/volume-control/README.md

 ***

-A universal, portable, and extensible hotkey framework that lets you control specific applications .
+A universal, portable, and extensible hotkey framework that lets you control the volume of specific applications, and a whole lot more.
 Designed for adjusting the volume of your music independently of other programs, such as games and VoIP.